ScribbleLabApp/ScribbleLab/README.md

 We strive to remain true to Apple's human interface guidelines and development patterns, ensuring ScribbleLab looks and feels like an application developed by Apple themselves, which includes a meticulous attention to detail.

 ## Features
-To fulfill our mission, we must provide users with ...
+To fulfill our mission, we must provide our users with ...
 1. ... a visual appealing design.
 2. ... a great user experience.
 3. ... awsome features that simplify our user's lives.